-Data must be interpreted in context to become useful— to become information.
-Disagreements about context such as what value the Team is creating, or what the organization values about how it works, result in vague, unfocused discussions about the interpretation of events, or interpretations based on the single, loudest perspective.
+Data are just meaningless bits; it is only when a human being interprets the data, in the context of his or her memory and knowledge, that data become useful—that they become information.
+Disagreements about context, such as what value the Team is creating or what the organization values about how it works, result in vague, unfocused discussions about the interpretation of events, or interpretations based on the single, loudest perspective.
 Dangerous assumptions and hopes often fill the vacuum left by lack of good information.

 It is easy to keep information to yourself or only share it with a few peers whereas many other people need to know what you know.
-As sharing information can take a lot of time there can be a temptation not to do it at all.
-The effort can be viewed as overhead or management crap: “I’m paid to make products, not reports.”
+As sharing information can take a lot of time, there can be a temptation not to do it at all.
+Busy developers might view communication efforts as overhead or management crap (e.g., “I’m paid to make products, not reports.”).

-Too much or irrelevant information can be as bad as no information.
+Too much data, untimely information and irrelevant information can be as bad as no information.
 People may eventually tune out and miss the important bits.
-This information needs to go to the right people at the right time to help make the best possible decisions, but it is very easy for people to keep information to themselves.
-It may be the information is intentionally withheld —where it is used for control or assumed that others do not need to know.
-Or it may be unintentionally withheld — forgetting to pass information on or not being in the habit of sharing information.
+Information needs to come to the right people at the right time to support the best possible decisions, but it is very easy for people to keep information to themselves.
+It may be that someone is intentionally withholding information—where the person with the information uses it for control or assumes that others do not need to know it.
+Or someone may unintentionally withhold information, forgetting to pass information on or not being in the habit of sharing information.

 Information also loses value with time.
 Knowing what a competitor will do next month is more valuable at the beginning of the month than at the end.
-When information surfaces late it can be costly, as decisions may have been made based on incorrect or missing information.
+When information surfaces late it can be costly, as the team may have made decisions based on incorrect or missing information.
 “If I knew that before” is a common utterance in modern workplaces and sums up the problem of not sharing information.

-Formal processes for extracting information are easy to establish (for example project status meetings).
-Such processes are cumbersome, intrusive, waste the time of most attendees and come with a discouraging overhead: “I’m paid to make products, not attend meetings.”
+It is easy to put formal processes in place to elicit data and socialize it into information (for example project status meetings).
+Such processes are cumbersome, intrusive, waste the time of most people involved and come with a discouraging overhead (e.g., “I’m paid to make products, not attend meetings”).

 Even small organizations can generate an enormous volume of information.
-Individuals may have to discover the information they need in the abyss of data, which may be a daunting exercise that can be a deterrent.
-Even with the addition of electronic tools for searching the cost of the effort may be considered too high for people to find information vital to their work.
+Individuals may have to discover the information they need in the abyss of data, which may be a daunting exercise that acts as a deterrent.
+Even using digital search tools, people may find the cost of the effort to be too high when seeking information vital to their work.

 Collaboratively maintain physical artifacts that keep information visible to all stakeholders.

-To start to make an Information Radiator it should be developed collaboratively with the people who need the information.
-Accept that the first version will not be correct and instead iterate over both the information displayed and how to display it.
-Be ruthless in discarding what has not worked, this may mean you will end up with a completely different Information Radiator than you first thought you needed, which is great if you are sharing the information in the best way.
+Collaboratively develop Information Radiators with the people who need the information.
+Accept that the first version will not be correct and instead review and revise what information it displays and how to display it.
+Be ruthless in discarding what has not worked—this may mean you will end up with a completely different Information Radiator than you first thought you needed, which is great if you are sharing the information in the best way.

-The information will need to be as accurate as needed to for people make a decision.
+The information will need to be as accurate as needed to support decision-making.
 This might mean you will have to share bad news.
 Be courageous and do this without fear of consequences.
-Errors cannot be corrected if they are not acknowledged.
+It is hard to correct an unacknowledged problem.
 Using an Information Radiator to passive-aggressively lay blame is never a good choice—it destroys the Community of Trust and breaks The Spirit of the Game.

 ✥ ✥ ✥